lemunozm/message-io/README.md

 - High performance:
     - Non-blocking sockets: scale the application without wasting memory and time synchonizing multiple threads.
-    - Zero-copy message.
+    - Write/read messages with zero-copy.
     You write and read directly from the internal OS socket buffer without any copy in the middle by the library.
     - Full duplex: simultaneous reading/writing operations over same internal OS sockets.
 - Customizable: `message-io` doesn't have the transport you need?
   Add easily and [adapter](#custom-adapter).